Dlib-NeurIPS/Deep-Learning-Information-Theory/README.md

 ## Simulations on the bechmark dataset
 ### test_MLP_Gibbs_IT.py
-It generates the Figure 3, Figure 4 (Right), and Figure 5.
+It can generate the Figure 3, Figure 4 (Right), and Figure 5 in the paper.

 ## Comparison to non-parametric models